 As you write, follow proposal instructions and answer all questions outlined in the RFP.
-Some grants provide the reviewer scoring framework, so carefully read it and emphasize those components in your proposal.
-Observe limits on margin widths and number of pages, and use
+Some grants provide the reviewer scoring framework, so carefully read and emphasize these components in your proposal.
+Observe limits on number of pages or margin sizes, and format text using the preferred size and font.
+Proposals that don't adhere to the guidelines may be discarded.